Best Buccaneer not in the Hall of Fame? It’s Barber

 The seventh overall pick of the 1981 draft, Green had a dynamic start to his career with Pro Bowl appearances in two of his first three seasons.
 But he was injured in a car wreck during the 1984 season, suffering a facial fracture that ended his season after eight games.
 He was traded to the Miami Dolphins midway through the 1985 season and wound up playing 11 years, but never again with the impact he had during his Pro Bowl seasons of 1982 and 1982.

 Gruber was the fourth overall pick of his NFL draft who wound up playing 12 seasons and twice was selected the team’s MVP.
-Lynch, a safety, went to five Pro Bowls with the Buccaneers and four more with the San Francisco 49ers.
+Lynch, a safety, went to five Pro Bowls with the Buccaneers and four more with the Denver Broncos.

 “I’ll take Lynch in a photo finish with Barber,” Judge said.
 “Like Dallas in the 1990s, the Super Bowl Bucs had their Triplets … only they were on defense … and they were Warren Sapp, Derrick Brooks and Lynch.
 Sapp and Brooks are in the Hall, but it was Lynch who kept that secondary together.”